Large Language Models for Multi-Robot Systems: A Survey: LLMs for Multi-robot Systems

 \section{LLMs for Multi-robot Systems}

-In this section, we categorize the applications of LLMs in MRS into high-level task allocation, mid-level motion planning, low-level action generation, and human intervention scenarios.
-High-level task planning involves tasks that demand a higher degree of intelligence, such as task allocation and planning among multiple robots, where the LLM is required to exhibit logical reasoning and decision-making capabilities.
+In this section, we categorize the applications of LLMs in MRS into high-level task allocation and planning, mid-level motion planning, low-level action generation, and human intervention scenarios.
+High-level task allocation and planning involves tasks that demand a higher degree of intelligence among multiple robots, where the LLM is required to exhibit logical reasoning and decision-making capabilities.
 Mid-level motion planning refers to navigation or path-planning scenarios.
-Low-level action generation uses LLMs to generate and directly control robots' posture or motion.
-On the other hand, human intervention involves using LLMs to interact with human operators and guide task planning and execution.
+Low-level action generation uses LLMs to produce actuator-level commands that directly control robots' posture or low-level motion.
+On the other hand, human intervention involves using LLMs to interact with human operators and guide task allocation, planning, and execution across all levels.
 Table~\ref{tab:table1} shows the list of papers based on those four categories.

+To avoid ambiguity, we use the following terms consistently throughout the survey. \textbf{Task planning} and \textbf{task allocation} refer to the high-level decision of what each robot should do. \textbf{Motion planning} refers to generating collision-free paths or navigation trajectories at the mid-level. \textbf{Action generation} and \textbf{low-level control} refer to producing actuator-level commands for the robot hardware. \textbf{Execution} refers to the physical process of carrying out a generated plan or action, regardless of the level. \textbf{Reasoning} refers to the LLM's internal inferential process, which can occur at any level.